ORAS Membership Membership Benefits

 Join ORAS and enjoy the benefits of membership.
 ORAS offers annual and lifetime Memberships at several levels:

 ANNUAL OBSERVERS PASS: For an additional annual fee of $60, the annual Observers Pass provides unlimited overnight access to the observatory site, including the grounds, limited electricity, shower, and restroom.
-(The original name for this was the Galaxy Overnight Pass.)

 How to Join